b00tiful/Auto-ArUco-Docking/README.md

 ## System Overview

-The ARUco Visual Docking System enables robots to autonomously detect, approach, and precisely dock with targets equipped with ArUco markers.
+The ArUco Visual Docking System enables robots to autonomously detect, approach, and precisely dock with targets equipped with ArUco markers.
 This system provides a robust, camera-based solution for applications such as automated charging, payload transfer, or precision positioning.

 ## Features